Day of Action Deep Prep: Artemis

 The Planetary Society supports a step-wise approach to human space exploration, with Mars serving as the destination goal directing and guiding program decisions in the near-term.

 Project Artemis largely aligns with this philosophy.
-In our Human Spaceflight principles, The Planetary Society states that the immediate goal of NASA’s human exploration program should be to go beyond low-Earth orbit and return to the cis-lunar space; to develop the coalitions necessary to support an enduring presence beyond Earth.
+In our Human Spaceflight Principles, The Planetary Society states that the immediate goal of NASA’s human exploration program should be to go beyond low-Earth orbit and return to cis-lunar space; to develop the coalitions necessary to support an enduring presence beyond Earth.
 Artemis does this.

 Artemis Overview (early 2021)